-It was at Cliveden that infamous politician John Profumo first laid eyes on Christine Keeler as she basked in the garden pool, and from that moment on, you could say that this Berkshire boutique hotel was destined to be a Mr & Mrs Smith retreat of choice.
+Ever since John Profumo first laid eyes on Christine Keeler as she basked in Cliveden’s pool, it’s been clear that this Berkshire boutique hotel was destined to be a Mr & Mrs Smith retreat of choice.
 As well as being a celebrated haunt for politicos and literati, this majestic neoclassical manor, with its air of not-so-faded grandeur, has had decadence, scandal and intrigue bound up in its walls since the day it was built – to house the Duke of Buckingham’s mistress, no less.

 Get this when you book through us: